Airport transit visa

 6. Conclusion

 Anyone simply planning to change planes in Germany must check whether an airport transit visa is required.
-Most travelers are granted the so-called transit privilege – they are allowed to remain in the international transit area without a visa as long as they do not leave it.
-However, nationals of certain countries are required to apply for a transit visa (Category A), even if they do not leave the airport.
+Most travelers are granted the so-called transit privilege – they are permitted to remain in the international transit area without a visa as long as they do not leave it.
+However, citizens of certain countries are required to apply for a transit visa (Category A), even if they do not leave the airport.
 The decisive factors are nationality, the destination, and the airports through which the transit takes place.
 Only select German airports have international transit areas.
 Clarifying visa requirements early on – ideally with the help of a lawyer or official agencies – can avoid problems during your trip.

-List of sources
+List of Sources (Paywall)

 [1] Visa Handbook, Exceptional Visa at the Border, 63rd Supplement, as of June 2016